 These tiny flies quickly become a big issue in wet, humid locations like greenhouses or mushroom farms.
 The pests even cause trouble in hotel lobbies and offices when fungus gnats come from the soil of decorative potted plants.
 Bags of growing media or wood chips brought home from garden centers or nurseries also bring them indoors.

 Good breeding spots and ample food supplies appeal to the pests.
 Rotting leaves, damp mulch in flowerbeds, and light attract gnats, too.
 Open doors and damaged screens near landscaping or brightly lit signs above hotel and grocery store entrances make it easy for the flies to move indoors.

 How to Get Rid of Gnats

-The best way to solve a fungus gnat problem is to remove any conditions where they can thrive.
+Now that we know how do gnats form, the best way to solve a fungus gnat problem is to remove any conditions where they can thrive.
 Simple actions like avoiding overwatering and clearing out dead foliage in plant containers go a long way toward removing these flies.
 Florists and nursery employees need to be vigilant to get rid of gnats, so customers don’t purchase infested products.